 - If the trading partner decides to continue with the on-boarding process, they will need to provide TDH with a list of test and results that they plan to report, along with their associated standard and/or local codes.
-This could be provided in the form of an export from the partner's laboratory information management system (LIMS) or using the vocabulary worksheet provided by TDH. - The trading partner will send the test and result vocabulary along with sample test messages containing fictional data through email to TDH for validation. - The ELR staff at TDH will review the vocabulary and send suggested edits to the test messages to the trading partner.
+This could be provided in the form of an export from the partner's laboratory information management system (LIMS). - The trading partner will send the test and result vocabulary along with a sample test batch of messages containing fictional data through email to TDH for validation. - The ELR staff at TDH will review the vocabulary and send suggested edits to the test batch to the trading partner.
 The trading partner will have up to 6 months to correct the priority message errors.
 If the messages are not at a state that TDH can accept within 6 months, the trading partner will be moved back to the end of the on-boarding queue in order to free up TDH resources to work with other partners. - When the vocabulary list has been provided and the messages are ready for validation, TDH will send the trading partner an official email documenting the completion of testing and invite the trading partner to begin validation.
 TDH will also discuss options for secure transport with the trading partner at this time.